sumawav/soumam.github.io/pages/spa.md

-Funny how thing this blog turned into an SPA.
-The first challenge was linking from one post to another.
+This blog is slowly turning into a single page app (SPA).
+What started innocently as making a link turned into creating a rudimentary router.
 It seems simple enough but it turned into a [rum do](https://www.phrases.org.uk/meanings/307350.html) for a minute.

 Problem: Since calling a function is the only way to load posts, there is no way to link to a post in markdown.
 This didn't even occur to me until I wanted to link from one post to another.